dentonaa/sea-ice-floe-segmentation/README.md

       - **bwt**: classification threshold (*double*)
       - **cols**: number of image columns (*double*)
       - **L**: for 'Label Array'; segmented image array containing positive integer values (numerical labels) representing uniquely labeled floes and values of 0 representing ocean (rows x cols *double*)
-      - **Lrgb**: rgb Label Array; segmented image as an rgb image (rows x cols x  3 *uint8*)
+      - **Lrgb**: RGB (red-green-blue) Label Array; segmented image as an RGB image (rows x cols x  3 *uint8*)
-      - **numErosions**: vector containing number of erosions used at each hierarchical step (left to right: highest to lowest, where the highest matches the number of erosions chosen.
+      - **numErosions**: vector containing number of erosions used at each hierarchical step (left to right: highest to lowest, where the highest matches the number of erosions chosen (1 x n *double*)
       - **numfmax**: the highest value numerical floe label.
-This is also the number of floes segmented.
+This is also the number of floes segmented (*double*)
-      -
+      - **rows**: number of image rows (*double*)

+      This is the non border-cleared segmentation file.

 8. Border-cleared segmented image (.png, RGB)

+      Naming convention: **imagename_bwt000e00hs_bc_labeled_rgb.png** as above and where *bc* stands for border-cleared.

-9. Border-cleared segmentation MATLAB file (.m)
+10. Border-cleared segmentation MATLAB file (.m)

+      Naming convention: **imagename_bwt000e00hs_bc_labeled.m** as above.

+      The file variables are as above but for the border-cleared segmentation.
+Note that in this instance, **numfmaxbc** indicates the highest value numerical floe label for the boder-cleared segmentation, but not the total number of floes (as specific floe labels are removed during border clearing).

+### Segmentation Object Analysis (such as Floe Size Distribution Retrieval)

+This segmentation script was designed to be used directly to obtain floe sizes for Floe Size Distribution characterization, but can be used for other analysis, such as for floe shape.

 ## References
 Denton, A. A. and Timmermans, M.-L.: Characterizing the Sea-Ice Floe Size Distribution in the Canada Basin from High-Resolution Optical Satellite Imagery, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2021-368, in review, 2021.